AJRepo/apparmor-skype/README.md

 At some point these two scripts might be merged or one of them deprecated.

-Both of these scripts should be considered to be in beta status.
+Both of these scripts should be considered to be in RC-1 status.

 # Recovery
 If you've done something wrong with /var/lib/snapd/apparmor/profiles (e.g. didn't backup first and now skype won't start)